A Variational Approximations-DIC Rubric for Parameter Estimation and Mixture Model Selection Within a Family Setting: Results

 \subsection{Simulation Study 2}

-We ran another simulation study with three component, three dimensional Gaussian distributions with known mean and covariance structure $\matsig_g=\matsig=\lambda \matd \mata \matd'$.
-Again, ten different runs with different random starts were used and the maximum number of components was set to ten.
-The best model selected by the DIC was the true model (EEE), which consistently gave perfect classification.
-Again, the range of the DIC for the EEV and VEV was also comparatively large (Table~\ref{table8}). \\

-The estimated parameters for the EEE model were very close to the true parameters; the values of $\Mu_g$ and $\hat{\Mu}_g$ using one random start are given in Table \ref{table9} an example of values for $\matsig$ and $\hat{\matsig}$ are
+We ran another simulation study with 50 different three component, three-dimensional Gaussian distributions with known mean and covariance structure $\matsig_g=\matsig=\lambda \matd \mata \matd'$.
+Again, five different runs with different random starts are used and the maximum number of components is set to ten.
+In 41 out of 50 datasets, a three-component model is selected by the VB-DIC approach.
+Out of these 41 cases, an EEE model is selected 39 times and an EEV model is selected twice.
+These 41 cases give an average ARI of 1.000 (sd 0.001).
+When an EEV model is selected, the difference in DIC between the EEV and EEE models is 3.256 and 8.095, respectively, indicating that these two models were close in their fits.
+Four- and five-component models were selected for 8 and 1 of the datasets, respectively, with an average ARI of 0.923 (sd 0.097).
+The true and estimated mean parameters using VB-DIC for the EEE model are given in Table~\ref{table9}, and the true and estimated covariance parameters using VB-DIC for the EEE model are:

-A comparison with {\tt mclust} was carried out in exactly the same way as before (Section~\ref{sim1}).
-The results (Table~\ref{table10}) again suggest a greater tendency for selection of more components using this approach.
-In terms of the best model overall, the BIC and DIC were in agreement with one another.
+The EM-BIC framework, via {\tt mclust}, was also used for these data.
+An EEE model was chosen for all 50 datasets with an average ARI of 1.0 (sd 0.001).